Charles, Landgrave of Hesse-Wanfried

-Charles of Hesse-Wanfried (born: 19 July 1649 at Rheinfels Castle; died: 3 March 1711 in Schwalbach), was a Landgrave of Hesse-Wanfried.
+Charles of Hesse-Wanfried (19 July 1649 — 3 March 1711), was a Landgrave of Hesse-Wanfried.
 He was the second son of Landgrave Ernest of Hesse-Rheinfels and Maria Eleonore of Solms-Lich.

 Life

 After an inheritance dispute about the "Rotenburg Quarter", Charles received Hesse-Eschwege in 1667.
 He moved to Wanfried and founded the Catholic line of Hesse-Wanfried.
 He used the castle in Wanfried as his residence, because the castle in Eschwege had been pledged to Brunswick-Bevern, also in 1667.

 Marriages

-Charles's first wife was Countess Sophie Magdalene of Salm-Reifferscheid, a daughter of Count Eric Adolph of Salm-Reifferscheid and his wife Princess Magdalene of Hesse-Cassel.
+Charles's first wife was Countess Sophie Magdalene of Salm-Reifferscheidt (1649–1675), a daughter of Count Erich Adolph of Salm-Reifferscheid (1619–1673) and his wife Princess Magdalene of Hesse-Cassel (1611–1671).
 Sophie Magdalene died in 1675 during a trip to Venice.
-Charles then married Alexandrine Juliane, a daughter of Count Emich XIII of Leiningen and Countess Dorothea of Waldeck.
+Charles then married Countess Alexandrine Juliane of Leiningen-Dagsburg (1651–1703), a daughter of Count Emich XIII of Leiningen and Countess Dorothea of Waldeck-Wildungen.
 Alexandrine Juliane was the widow of Landgrave George III of Hesse-Itter-Vöhl.
 She died on 19 April 1703 and was buried in the family vault in the Hülfensberg in Wanfried.